-Morphogenetic Fields and Genes Work Together
+Morphogenetic Fields Work Together with Our Genes

 Sheldrake's theory is essentially the same.
 According to him, genes and morphogenetic fields work together to create our bodies.
 Genes account for such things as hair and eye color, and other inherited features.
 Morphogenetic fields guide the cells of a growing fetus to become a kidney or a foot or a brain while an animal or human embryo is forming in the womb.